Online Hours

 Applicants for admission are considered using multiple selection factors.
 Applicants are awarded preference based upon the following:

-Evidence of an applicant’s interpersonal skills, problem-solving ability, professionalism, motivation, academic potential, communication, knowledge of the PA profession and the health care system with an alignment to the mission and vision of the program are assessed by the Admissions Committee.
+The Admissions Committee assesses evidence of an applicant’s interpersonal skills, problem-solving ability, professionalism, motivation, academic potential, communication, knowledge of the PA profession and the healthcare system with an alignment to the mission and vision of the program.
+The Master of Science in Physician Assistant Program adheres to the South University Non-discrimination policy.

 Curriculum